Do You Have Stressed Plants?

 Understanding the Signs & Symptoms of Stressed Plants

 by Jenny Slabber

 A crying new-born baby is bewildering to inexperienced parents, only till we learn to look to signs and symptoms to determine the cause of the discomfort and respond in the right way – if the baby is hungry feed it, if the nappy is dirty change it, if the baby is sleepy allow it to sleep.
 So if your baby is hungry, putting it to sleep will not get to the root cause, nor will it resolve the crying!

-So too do new gardeners have to learn to look to the cause of pest and disease attack on their plants to solve problems causing disease or stress conditions, rather than trying to spray poisons year after year to deal with symptoms, without ever resolving the cause.
+So too do new gardeners have to learn to look to the cause of pest and disease attack on their plants to solve stressed plant problems causing disease, rather than trying to spray poisons year after year to deal with symptoms, without ever resolving the cause.

 - Incorrect watering – Too much or too little, not adjusting for season and climate.

 - Poor feeding practise – Applying too much or too little fertiliser, or not using the correct balance for the plant’s requirements

 - Soil structure and aeration – Sandy soil leeches water and fertiliser too quickly and heavy clay soils cause poor drainage and water logging.

 - The pH of the soil – Extremes in the pH levels, such as low pH (acidic soils) and high pH (alkaline soils), inhibit the uptake of nutrients.

 - Plant positioning and grouping – Examples are sun lovers planted in shady spots or shade lovers planted in direct sunlight, or high-water-requirement and low-water-requirement plants grouped together.